-- Name, address, and telephone of the applicant, project proponent and property owner (may be the same person)

-- Name, address, and telephone of the person preparing the plot plan

-- How disturbed areas will meet requirements for Post Construction Soil Quality and Depth (BMP LID.02)

-- Parcel number(s)

-- County Project/Permit number

-- DDECM version, i.e., year published

-- Scale and north arrow

-- Legend, if symbols are used - Vicinity map of sufficient clarity to locate the property and the receiving water body - Property boundaries, dimensions, and area - Contour lines from the best available source (specify datum used) - Adjoining street names - Existing and proposed structures and other impervious surfaces such as driveways, patios, green houses, barns, etc. Include the area of each impervious surface. - Location of waste treatment systems - Utility easements - Established buffers, significant trees, and natural vegetation easements - Natural drainage channels, wetlands, canyons, gullies, water bodies, etc. - Clearing limits and total area being cleared - Areas to be graded, filled, excavated, or otherwise disturbed - Location of known wells, underground storage tanks, septic tanks - The location and type of erosion and sediment control measures. - If the project triggers Core Requirement #5, the plan shall show how the project will meet the Core Requirement or indicate where and why LID is infeasible.
+- Name, address, and telephone of the applicant, project proponent and property owner (may be the same person) - Name, address, and telephone of the person preparing the plot plan - How disturbed areas will meet requirements for Post Construction Soil Quality and Depth (BMP LID.02) - Parcel number(s) - County Project/Permit number - DDECM version, i.e., year published - Scale and north arrow - Legend, if symbols are used - Vicinity map of sufficient clarity to locate the property and the receiving water body - Property boundaries, dimensions, and area - Contour lines from the best available source (specify datum used) - Adjoining street names - Existing and proposed structures and other impervious surfaces such as driveways, patios, green houses, barns, etc. Include the area of each impervious surface. - Location of waste treatment systems - Location of potable water infrastructure - Utility easements - Established buffers, significant trees, and natural vegetation easements - Natural drainage channels, wetlands, canyons, gullies, water bodies, etc. - Clearing limits and total area being cleared - Areas to be graded, filled, excavated, or otherwise disturbed - Location of known wells, underground storage tanks, septic tanks - The location and type of erosion and sediment control measures.

+• If the project triggers Core Requirement #5, the plan shall show how the project will meet the Core Requirement or indicate where and why LID is infeasible.

 The plan shall be kept on the project site during construction and made available to the County's inspectors on demand.
 Any changes to the plot plan shall be submitted to Thurston County for review and acceptance prior to performing the work in the field.
-All changes from the original plot plan shall be recorded and a record drawing (as-built) prepared showing the final constructed improvements.
-This as-built shall be submitted to Thurston County prior to final project acceptance.